 The Volume Scattering Function

-With these two assumptions, let be the fraction of incident power scattered out of the beam through an angle into a solid angle centered on , as and , as shown in the ﬁgure.
+With these two assumptions, the fraction of incident power scattered out of the beam through an angle into a solid angle centered on , is .
+The notation is adopted from Gordon (1994) to indicate that is a second-order small quantity, that is, it is small because both and are small.
 The solid angle now includes all directions within the two red rings shown in the ﬁgure, corresponding to all directions between scattering angles and .
-The angular scatterance per unit distance and unit solid angle, , is then
+The volume scattering function is deﬁned as the limit of this fraction as and :

-Recalling the deﬁnition of spectral radiant intensity, the spectral power scattered into the given solid angle is just the intensity scattered into direction times the solid angle: = .
+Recalling the deﬁnition of spectral radiant intensity as scattered power per unit solid angle, the corresponding intensity scattered into the given solid angle is .
 Moreover, if the incident power falls on an area , then the corresponding incident irradiance is = .
-Noting that is the volume of water that is illuminated by the incident beam gives
+Noting that is the volume of water that is illuminated by the incident beam allows Eq.
+(1) to be rewritten as

 This form of suggests the name volume scattering function (commonly abbreviated as VSF) and the physical interpretation of scattered intensity per unit incident irradiance per unit volume of water.
 In the language of a physicist, the VSF also can be interpreted as the diﬀerential scattering cross section per unit volume.